flyerhzm/bullet/README.md

 * `Bullet.airbrake`: add notifications to airbrake
 * `Bullet.rollbar`: add notifications to rollbar
 * `Bullet.add_footer`: adds the details in the bottom left corner of the page.
 Double click the footer or use close button to hide footer.
+* `Bullet.footer_position`: position of the footer on the page.
+Valid values are 'bottom_left' (default), 'bottom_right', 'top_left', or 'top_right'.
+This is useful when the default position clashes with browser UI elements like Chrome's URL preview.
 * `Bullet.skip_html_injection`: prevents Bullet from injecting code into the returned HTML.
 This must be false for receiving alerts, showing the footer or console logging.
 * `Bullet.skip_http_headers`: don't add headers to API requests, and remove the javascript that relies on them.
 Note that this prevents bullet from logging warnings to the browser console or updating the footer.
 * `Bullet.stacktrace_includes`: include paths with any of these substrings in the stack trace, even if they are not in your main app